scottjbeck/exp-random-user-api/README.md

 		- message: User not found!

 ## Running application
+- Application will run on a default port of 3000: `http://localhost:3000`
 - Development:
 	- `yarn dev`
 	- will run the express server with nodemon for automatic reloading of changes